 We reach our destination and park the camels at the base of the dune.

 We climb up to our vantage point, and Doug sets up his camera and tripod for a live Facebook feed.
 It’s still warm but the wind is really kicking up, so I pull my scarf over all but my eyes, and watch the dunes start to change colors with the sun’s setting rays.

 Moha (in blue) and Hassan (in white) allow me to photograph them as they rest with our camels.

 Hassan captures a photo of me gazing into the sunset that would become the talk of the town back in Seattle, and earn me the nickname of Muad’dib.

 As the sun sets, the dunes continue to shift and shadow and the landscape becomes surreal, and I try to embed the red landscape into the deepest recesses of my brain.
 When I can no longer distinguish the sand from the sky, my attention is drawn upwards to a canopy of blazing stars…

-After dinner, everyone is invited to a bonfire and drum circle.
-Doug converses with one of our hosts in Egyptian Arabic, who translates into Moroccan Arabic for another camel man, who in turn translates into Berber.
+The Chinese are going out for a sunrise camel ride, so they turn in for the night.
+Doug and I remain and it is our turn to engage, so we are handed drums and accompany our hosts as they sing.
+Doug converses with one of our hosts in Egyptian Arabic, who translates into Moroccan Arabic for another camel man, who translates into Berber for the third camel guy.
 Doug takes out his phone, pulls up a video, and hands it around the circle.
-The stars are bright and the fire backlights four men, in turbans and caftans, t-shirts and jeans, with no common language, as they share a video on a cell phone in a camel camp in the Western Sahara.
+The stars are bright and the fire backlights four men, in turbans and caftans, t-shirts and jeans, with no common language, as they share a video on a cell phone in a camel camp in the middle of the Western Sahara.

 I think I’ve walked into a “I’d like to buy the World a Coke” commercial… a fitting end to an incredible day.